Alan Murphy

-Biography
+Career

 Murphy's first musical group was called Blackmass and consisted of Murphy, Roy Phillips, James Hedges, Terry Eden, Steve Paget, and Vincent Duffy.
 Blackmass were named in tribute to Deep Purple guitarist Ritchie Blackmore, an early influence of Murphy's, and existed for about two years until some of the band's equipment was stolen and the group disbanded.

-SFX was an instrumental jazz-rock fusion band featuring Murphy and fellow luminaries of the session world, Felix Krish on bass, Tony Beard on drums and Richard Cottle on keyboards.
+SFX was an instrumental jazz-rock fusion band featuring Murphy and fellow session musicians Felix Krish on bass, Tony Beard on drums and Richard Cottle on keyboards.
 SFX originated from the covers band "The Stapleton Allstars", morphing into SFX after creating a set of original instrumental fusion tunes.
 They played the occasional interrupted residency at the Cricketers pub, near The Oval cricket ground.
 The band recorded an album which was subsequently released after Murphy's death.

 Murphy performed with Fusion Orchestra for the better part of 1975.
-In 1982, he handled on-stage guitar duties for London-based new wave vocalist Zaine Griff (originally from New Zealand), performing music that was in many ways a stylistic precursor to the sound of Go West that he would help forge several years later.
+In 1982, he handled on-stage guitar duties for London-based new wave vocalist Zaine Griff (originally from New Zealand).
 In 1984, Murphy worked on the album Cold in a Warm Climate with the band Paparazzi, becoming a member in preparation for a major European tour.
-When Paparazzi unexpectedly dissolved over internal disagreements and managerial problems, Murphy was recruited to play on the debut album of Go West in 1985, shortly thereafter becoming an official member and a key component in their sound.
+When Paparazzi unexpectedly dissolved over internal disagreements and managerial problems, Murphy was recruited to play on the debut album of Go West in 1985, shortly thereafter becoming an official member.

 Murphy was enlisted to support Kate Bush on The Tour of Life, which took in Europe and the UK in 1979.
 Both a live video and EP were released with material taken from this tour.
 He also contributed to her albums Never for Ever (1980), The Dreaming (1982), Hounds of Love (1985), The Sensual World (1989), and the single "Rocket Man".

 In 1988, Murphy was asked to replace Level 42 guitarist Boon Gould, and recorded with the band on their album, Staring at the Sun (1988).
 A live album was recorded during this period, Live at Wembley.
 This was one of the last major projects that Murphy worked on before his death.

-Murphy was a session man who worked with many artists, including Rod Stewart on the Atlantic Crossing Tour in 1976, David Bowie, Ace on their No. 1 hit "How Long", Nick Heyward, Long John Baldry, Joan Armatrading, Mike and the Mechanics, Amii Stewart, Andrew Caine, Eikichi Yazawa, Scritti Politti, So, Iain Williams and Miquel Brown.
-Alan also shared an extensive and fruitful writing partnership with his distant cousin Michael Finbarr Murphy who wrote and played guitar for Heatwave, Central Line and Diana Ross among others.
+Murphy was a session man who worked with Rod Stewart on the Atlantic Crossing Tour in 1976, David Bowie, Ace on their No. 1 hit "How Long", Nick Heyward, Long John Baldry, Joan Armatrading, Mike and the Mechanics, Amii Stewart, Andrew Caine, Eikichi Yazawa, Scritti Politti, So, Iain Williams and Miquel Brown.
+Alan also shared a writing partnership with his distant cousin Michael Finbarr Murphy, who wrote and played guitar for Heatwave, Central Line and Diana Ross.